It Ends with Us controversies: Social media traction

-Videos about this alleged feud became viral on TikTok and amassed views.
-Some fans and social media users speculated that Reynolds and Lively may have seized creative control of the film from Baldoni.
-Some others posted unflattering comments about Lively's character, with videos of Lively being allegedly rude to a reporter who congratulated Lively on her pregnancy and Lively's usage of the word "trannies" during her Gossip Girl days surfaced online.
+The alleged conflict gained traction on social media platforms, particularly TikTok, where videos discussing the situation garnered significant attention following the film's release.
+Speculation among fans and social media users that Reynolds and Lively may have seized creative control of the film from Baldoni increased.
+Critics posted unflattering comments about Lively's character and highlighted past controversies involving Lively including a video posted by Norwegian journalist Kjersti Flaa titled "The Blake Lively interview that made me want to quit my job" which recounted a negative interaction with the actress, and the resurfacing of other interviews where Lively used the word "trannies" during her Gossip Girl days.
+Additional criticism came from Domestic Violence survivors who expressed disappointment that Lively's promotion seemed to trivialize domestic abuse and failed to prepare them for the film's heavy subject matter.
+Negative online discourse also emerged after it was reported that a themed cocktail called "Ryle You Wait" was served at the premiere afterparty, which some interpreted as making light of an abusive character.

-On August 13, 2024, it was reported that Baldoni has hired crisis PR manager Melissa Nathan of The Agency Group (TAG).
-Nathan has previously worked for clients including the American actor Johnny Depp during his legal disputes with the American actress Amber Heard, such as Depp v.
+On August 13, 2024, it was reported that Baldoni had hired crisis PR manager Melissa Nathan of The Agency Group (TAG).
+Nathan previously worked at Hiltzik Srategies, whose clients included the American actor Johnny Depp during his legal disputes with the American actress Amber Heard in Depp v.
 Heard and Depp v News Group Newspapers Ltd. On August 14, the tabloid Page Six published claims that Baldoni made Lively upset when she heard he asked her trainer how much she weighed before shooting a scene in which he had to lift her, as he had a history of back pain.
 Lively had recently given birth when she began working on It Ends with Us and was reportedly uneasy with her weight.

+Co-lead Brandon Sklenar supported Lively in the dispute.

 On August 20, Sklenar became the first cast member to directly address the feud allegations.
-He wrote on Instagram, "Vilifying the women who put so much of their heart and soul into making this film because they believe so strongly in its message seems counterproductive and detracts from what this film is about….
+He wrote on Instagram, "Vilifying the women who put so much of their heart and soul into making this film because they believe so strongly in its message seems counterproductive and detracts from what this film is about....
 What may or may not have happened behind the scenes does not and hopefully should not detract from what our intentions were in making this film."
 Sklenar asked fans not to direct negativity toward his female colleagues, and tagged all the female cast members, including Lively, in the post, and did not tag Baldoni.